 The canned tuna sold in supermarkets or in foodservice outlets, delis, or in tuna sandwiches is either albacore or a mixture of skipjack and yellowfin tuna.
 “Light tuna” which consists mostly of skipjack and small amounts of yellowfin is the less expensive product and represents the largest portion of canned tuna sales in the U.S. Albacore tuna is the only species authorized to be labeled 'white meat tuna' in the United States.
 Fresh or frozen tuna loins or steaks sold in retail stores and restaurants are generally yellowfin, bigeye, or albacore tuna.
 High quality or "sushi grade" bigeye and bluefin tuna are delicacies that are usually used in sushi and sashimi dishes.

-Canned tuna is a good source of essential nutrients, such as omega-3 fatty acids, high quality protein, selenium and Vitamin D. Most tuna species have approximately 1 to a maximum of 5 grams of fat per 100 gram (3.5 ounce) portion and less than 50 milligrams of cholesterol and sodium.
+Canned tuna is a good source of essential nutrients, such as omega-3 fatty acids, high quality protein, selenium and Vitamin D. Most tuna species have approximately 2 grams of fat per 113 gram portion and less than 45 milligrams of cholesterol and sodium.
 Tuna also provides an important dietary source of the long-chain omega-3 fatty acids needed for good heart health, brain function and normal growth and development.
 Albacore and bluefin tuna have the highest levels of omega-3 fatty acids followed by skipjack and yellowfin.
 The canning process creates a convenient, nutritious product with a long shelf-life that is a good source of protein and other nutrients such as omega-3 fatty acids.
 The nutritional composition of canned tuna products is influenced by the liquid (oil or water) that it is packed in and whether or not other ingredients such as salt are added.
 Nutritional labels provide a basis to compare these products.

 Management and Sustainability

 As a highly migratory fish, tuna can travel thousands of miles in their lifetime, making it an accessible fishery for many nations around the globe.
-The commercial tuna fishery in the Pacific Ocean accounts for over 60% of the tuna caught worldwide.
 Highly migratory species require international cooperation for fishery management.
 The U.S. is a member of the Inter-American Tropical Tuna Commission (IATTC) as well as the Western and Central Pacific Fisheries Commission (WCPFC).
 Both organizations have been created to conserve and manage tuna fisheries in the Pacific Ocean.
 Pacific albacore tuna caught along the U.S. Pacific coast recently received sustainability certification through the Marine Stewardship Council.
 In the Atlantic Ocean the U.S. is a member of the International Commission for the Conservation of Atlantic Tunas.
 The U.S. domestic fishery is managed by the NOAA Fisheries Service Highly Migratory Species Management Division.